-- amortised cost, and - fair value through profit or loss (FVPL)
+- amortised cost, and - fair value through profit or loss (FVPL).

 The Council's business model is to hold investments to collect contractual cash flows.
-Financial assets are therefore classified as amortised cost, except for those whose contractual payments are not solely payment of principal and interest (i.e., where the cash flows do not take the form of a basic debt instrument) [tailor as appropriate where the business model for any financial assets is not to hold investments solely to collect cash flows].
+Financial assets are therefore classified as amortised cost, except for those whose contractual payments are not solely payment of principal and interest (i.e., where the cash flows do not take the form of a basic debt instrument).